It should come as no surprise that at Your Friend in Reykjavik, we love our home city!

-However, as much as we love our city for its history, culture, and cuisine, there’s a veritable treasure trove of natural wonders to be found beyond the city limits.
+However, as much as we love Reykjavik for its history, culture, and cuisine, there’s a veritable treasure trove of natural wonders to be found beyond the city limits.

 Join Your Friend in Reykjavik today as we choose some of our favorite places to visit in Iceland besides Reykjavik.

-It would be worthwhile getting out of the city to explore any one of the three attractions mentioned above, but the Golden Circle allows you to take in all of them in a single day!
+It’s worthwhile getting out of the city to explore any one of the three attractions mentioned above, but the Golden Circle allows you to take in all of them in a single day!

 The Thingvellir National Park is the site of Iceland’s first parliament (established around 930 AD) and is regarded by many as the country’s spiritual home.

-Iceland’s South Coast
+Marvel at the Magic of Iceland’s South Coast

 Okay, so this one isn’t exactly a place, but no trip to Iceland is complete without trying to catch sight of one of Mother Nature’s most beautiful light shows!

-If you’re in Iceland on any date between late August and mid-April, you should make an effort to join a Northern Lights tour or arrange accommodation in a place far from light pollution.
+If you’re here between late August and mid-April, you should make an effort to join a Northern Lights tour or arrange accommodation in a place far from light pollution.

-Our guides use weather and dedicated aurora forecasts to decide where will be the best place to witness the phenomenon – all part of what makes the Northern Lights such an adventure.
+Our guides use weather and dedicated aurora forecasts to decide the best place to witness the phenomenon.
+It’s all part of what makes witnessing the Northern Lights such an adventure.

 Located on the Reykjanes Peninsula in southwest Iceland, Fagradalsfjall is the name of a prominent volcano and broader volcanic system that had lain dormant for over 800 years.

 On our Private Hike to Geldingardalur Volcano, we’ll pick you up from Reykjavik and drive you out to the lava fields.
 We will enjoy a leisurely hike there before spending two hours at the volcano.

-Snæfellsnes National Park
+Experience Iceland’s Highlights in Snæfellsnes National Park

 For Icelanders, Snæfellsnes is often associated with spiritual experiences and folk tales.
 The landscape here can be positively otherwordly.
 It glows with Iceland’s unique, mysterious charm.